Kenil1311/Clinic/replit.md

-✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors ✓ Changed "What is Clinicia?" section background to clean #f8f9fa color as requested ✓ Removed all red color effects and animations from "What is Clinicia?" section for completely clean background
+✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors ✓ Changed "What is Clinicia?" section background to clean #f8f9fa color as requested ✓ Removed all red color effects and animations from "What is Clinicia?" section for completely clean background ✓ Converted Features dropdown from single scrolling column to two-column mega menu layout ✓ Organized features into "Core Features" and "Advanced Features" sections for better navigation

 ## User Preferences